 Novell NetStorage provides a Web-based interface to access directories and files on your NSS volumes on NetWare.
 You can also manage file system trustees, file system trustee rights, and directory and file attributes for the NSS file system on NetWare.

-For NSS, users must be Linux-enabled with Linux User Management in order to use NetStorage.
-For information about installing and configuring Linux User Management and enabling users and groups for Linux, see the OES 2015 SP1: Linux User Management Administration Guide.
+For NSS on Linux, users must be Linux-enabled with Linux User Management in order to use NetStorage.
+For information about installing and configuring Linux User Management and enabling users and groups for Linux, see the OES 2 SP3: Novell Linux User Management Administration Guide.

-From OES 2 onwards, NetStorage is accessible from within iManager.
+Beginning in OES 1 SP1, NetStorage is accessible from within iManager.